A new bill could dramatically change the U.S.’s credit reporting system as we know it.

 Dealing With Bad Credit

 Consumers currently saddled with bad credit may be able to improve their scores by disputing errors on their credit reports (you can go here to learn how that process currently works), paying down high credit card balances and limiting inquiries for new credit while scores rebound.
 You should also check your credit to identify your specific credit score killers and then come up with a game plan to address those issues.
-You can monitor your progress by viewing your two free credit scores, updated each month, on Credit.com.
+You can monitor your progress by viewing your two free credit scores, updated every 14 days, on Credit.com.

 Remember, you can build good credit in the long-term by making all loan payments on time, keeping debt levels low and adding a mix of loan accounts over time.